razie/diesel/README.md

 // embedded JS, when you run out of constructs js:{var d = new Date(); d.setSeconds(d.getSeconds() + 10); d.toISOString();}
 ```

+See [expr](/diesel/src/main/scala/razie/diesel/expr) for details and info on using them on their own.

 # Diesel Apps